 5. Movies, books, and media

 Along this same line, you can easily share media in lieu of ownership.
 Use and appreciate your local library, listen to podcasts and radio, and download classic literature and media from the public domain.
-Do your best to support your favorite artists and authors buy purchasing their work fairly, but also know that you don’t need to own everything.
-If you want reduce the amount of physical books and movies already on your shelf, pass them along to friends and encourage them to do the same.
+Do your best to support your favorite artists and authors by purchasing their work fairly, but also know that you don’t need to own everything.
+If you want to reduce the number of physical books and movies already on your shelf, pass them along to friends and encourage them to do the same.
 Making use of little free libraries in your neighborhood is another great way to trade books.

 With over 1.5 million apps available on Google Play, there are so many free apps to choose from, you may never need to buy a single one.
 Some research shows shoppers are more compelled to make impulse buys on a mobile device, so have your guard up and do your research before making any mobile purchase.
 There is probably a free service of some sort that could easily replace many of the paid apps available.